CumulusNetworks/docs/content/cumulus-linux-44/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Troubleshooting.md

 {{%notice note%}}

-- Only global VNIs are supported.
-Even though VNI values are exchanged in the type-2 and type-5 routes, the received values are not used when installing the routes into the forwarding plane; the local configuration is used.
-You must ensure that the VLAN to VNI mappings and the layer 3 VNI assignment for a tenant VRF are uniform throughout the network.
+- Only use global VNIs.
+Even though the switch exchanges VNI values in the type-2 and type-5 routes, Cumulus Linux does not use the received values when installing the routes into the forwarding plane but uses the local configuration instead.
+Ensure that the VLAN to VNI mappings and the layer 3 VNI assignment for a tenant VRF are the same throughout the network.
-- If the remote host is dual attached, the next hop for the EVPN route is the anycast IP address of the remote {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} pair, when MLAG is active.
+- If the remote host is dual attached, the next hop for the EVPN route is the anycast IP address of the remote {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} pair when MLAG is active.

 {{%/notice%}}

 ## Show the VNI EVPN Routing Table

-Received EVPN routes are maintained in the global EVPN routing table (described above), even if there are no appropriate local VNIs to **import** them into.
-For example, a spine switch maintains the global EVPN routing table even though there are no VNIs present on it.
-When local VNIs are present, received EVPN routes are imported into the per-VNI routing tables based on the route target attributes.
+The switch maintains the received EVPN routes in the global EVPN routing table (described above), even if there are no appropriate local VNIs to **import** them into.
+For example, a spine maintains the global EVPN routing table even though there are no VNIs present in the table.
+When local VNIs are present, the switch imports received EVPN routes into the per-VNI routing tables according to the route target attributes.
 You can examine the per-VNI routing table with the `net show bgp l2vpn evpn route vni <vni>` command:

 ```
 cumulus@leaf01:mgmt:~$ net show bgp l2vpn evpn route vni 10